jpkanter/Spcht/README/SpchtDescriptorDetails.md

 There is already a new  field that wasn't discussed yet, `prepend`.
 Its one of the trans formative parameters that can be included into any node.
 It appends its text before the actual value provided by the data-field, in this case, the static part of a link.
 Used on the *jsoned* output from a database that contains those the three fields `id`, `title` and `author_gnd` we would get two triples as discussed in the introduction.

 There also two other fields that will be seen in any Spcht-node: `required` and `source`.
-Those properties serve as switch for different behaviours while processing the data. `required` is a very simple yes/no question, it can only have two values `mandatory` or `optional`.
+Those properties serve as switch for different behaviours while processing the data. `required` is a very simple yes/no question, it can only have two values: `mandatory` or `optional`.
 If a field is not present or otherwise ruled out (*for example by `match`*) and a given node is mandatory the entire data-set is discarded and the process will continue to the next set.
 Per default only the id in the root-node is mandatory as graph-creation would simply not be possible without an unique identifier.
 `source` describes from where the Spcht-process should take the data, a given data-set is by default assumed to be in the format as shown above, a key-value relationship where the value might be a list of simple values.
 Or in other words, the key on the left always points to either a value like a number or a string or a list (designated by square brackets `[]`) that contains such values.
 But deviations are possible as special fields can contain special data, as the many data-sets of the [UBL](https://www.ub.uni-leipzig.de) that have a field called `fullrecord`, containing [Marc 21](https://en.wikipedia.org/wiki/MARC_standards#MARC_21) data.
-Spcht posses procedures to unpack and access such data, with `"source": "marc"` and a present marc-field it can be almost normally be accessed.
-There are some specialities that will be explained further in the Chapter **Source: marc**
+Spcht posses procedures to unpack and access such data, with `"source": "marc"` and a present marc-field can be almost normally accessed.
+There are some edge cases that will be explained further in the Chapter **Source: marc**

 ## Trans-formative operations

 While the literal value of any given data field might be good enough for most use cases there is an expected number of values that wont work without any alterations.
-To solve this problem there is a set of operations to transform the extracted value in different ways, these are as follows:
+To solve this problem, there is a set of operations to transform the extracted value in different ways, these are as follows:

 * `prepend` - appends text **before** the value